decentralisedbonds/decentbond/README.md

-Place decentbond folder in the AndroidStudio folder
+the app folder is from the android project folder

-Server also exists at github decentbond-server